How to find social media influencers

 Buzzsumo pricing starts at $99 per month.
-For the rest, check their pricing page.
+Also, they provide a free plan.

 And we’re back to the influencer databases with Heepsy that counts up to seven million influencers.
 None of the influencers has less than 5,000 followers, which, by the Heepsy’s idea, is exactly what makes them social media influencers.
 Having said that, it also filters out suspicious and obviously fake accounts and shows influencers’ post frequency and growth rate.

-The tool lets you filter by category, area, and engagement level shows the audience demographics and estimates the influencer’s cost.
+The app lets you filter by category, area, and engagement level shows the audiences demographics and estimates the influencer’s cost.

 HypeAuditor analyzes influencers’ reach and demographics, as well as language, location, age, gender, and engagement of their followers.
-It also filters out fake and suspicious accounts.
+The app also filters out fake and suspicious accounts.

 The tool offers multiple pricing options: you can use it for free influencer search (with huge limitations, obviously), pay as you go, and create a plan.
-Pricing plans start at $299 per month.
+Pricing starts at $ 399 /mo.

 NinjaOutreach is true to their name: they don’t stop at showing you the influencer.
 Instead, they focus on making the outreach a smooth process.
 You can start a conversation straight from the platform, track conversation history, email opens, clicks, replies, and so on.

-The tool offers a 7-day free trial and a flexible pricing scheme.
+The tool offers a 7-day free trial.
+Pricing starts at $119/mo.

-Ready to go out there and look for the right influencers for your brand?
+Ready to go out there and look for the right influencers for your brand or maybe invite celebrities to your campaign?
 Don't let anything stop you!
 And let me know how it went.